Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

  --hls.playout=sample_aes_streamingkeydelivery
 ```

-The HLS values come from the Fairplay encryption keys, all other values are from the CENC keys.
+The HLS values come from the FairPlay encryption keys, all other values are from the CENC keys.